Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Related setups and previous works

-Our results also apply to the related setup where the two feedback links are noisy channels of capacities $R_{\textnormal{Fb},1}$ and $R_{\textnormal{Fb},2}$ and where \emph{the decoders can code over their feedback links}.
-The following three modifications to our coding schemes suffice to ensure that our achievable regions remain valid: \begin{itemize} \item We time-share two instances of our coding schemes: one scheme operates during the odd blocks of the BC and occupies the even blocks on the feedback links; the other scheme operates during the even blocks of the BC and occupies the odd blocks on the feedback links. \item Instead of sending after each block an uncoded feedback message over the feedback links, the receivers encode them using a capacity-achieving code for their feedback links and send these codewords during the next block. \item After each block, the transmitter first decodes the messages sent over the feedback links during this block, and then uses the decoded feedback-messages in the same way as it used them in the original scheme. \end{itemize}
+Consider the related scenario where the feedback links are replaced by noisy channels of capacities $R_{\textnormal{Fb},1}$ and $R_{\textnormal{Fb},2}$ and where \emph{the decoders can code over these feedback links}.
+The following three modifications to our coding schemes suffice to ensure that our achievable regions remain valid: \begin{itemize} \item We {interleave} two instances of our coding schemes: one scheme operates during the odd blocks of the BC and occupies the even blocks on the feedback links; the other scheme operates during the even blocks of the BC and occupies the odd blocks on the feedback links. \item Instead of sending after each block an uncoded feedback message over the feedback links, the receivers encode them using capacity-achieving codes for their feedback links and send these codewords during the next block. \item After each block, the transmitter first decodes the messages sent over the feedback links during this block, and then uses the decoded feedback-messages in the same way as it used them in the original scheme. \end{itemize} \begin{Proposition} Consider a DMBC with noisy feedback channels of capacities $R_{\FB,1}$ and $R_{\FB,2}$ where the receivers can code over the feedback channels.
+When modified as described above, our coding schemes in Section~\ref{sec:allschm} achieve the rate regions in Theorems~\ref{theosw}--\ref{theo5}. \end{Proposition} \begin{IEEEproof} See Appendix~\ref{sec:proof_noisy}. \end{IEEEproof}